 Regardless, when purchasing a steel saucepan, pot or any cookware type, opt for a Nickel free stainless steel pan.
 This would be something like 21/0 or 18/0, or a 304 or 316Ti steel.

-Below is an example of a Nickel Free stainless steel pan that could be a non-stick replacement:
+Below is an example of a nickel-free stainless steel pan that could work as a non-stick alternative.

 - MIRROR POLISHED & COPPER BAND – This mirror polished copper band set is noble and elegant; cuts a…

 - NICKEL FREE HARM FREE – Nickel-bearing stainless steel, being more corrosion-resistant, is commonly…

 - NO COATING NO RISK – General non-stick coating cookware releases toxic fumes when cooking.
 The…

 There are other good stainless steel alloys as well.
 Avoid all the cheaper steels and you’re in good hands with steel cookware.

 Of all the PTFE non-stick pan alternatives out there, Ceramic-coated nonsticks are the most popular.
 They’re also the worst.
 These degrade just as easily and even faster than PTFE pans.

 They have similar low maximum temperature points.
 And many of these “ceramic-coated” pans use nanoparticles, lead or cadmium.
 These can go by names like “quasi-ceramic” or “ceramic-titanium”.

 There is even less regulation amongst these newer nonstick coating types by the FDA.
 So we really don’t know what is in some of these ceramic nonstick coatings.